Hylinn/Minecraft-Forge-Mods/README.md

   ####Earth
   *Elemental Material* - Emerald
-  *Base Spell (Move Earth)* - Casting will pull the target block towards in the direction of the targeted face one block.
-This spell can only be used on dirt, grass, netherrack, sand, and slow sand.
+  *Base Spell (Move Earth)* - Casting will pull the target block towards the direction of the targeted face a distance of one block.
+This spell can only be used on dirt, grass, gravel, netherrack, sand, and soul sand.
   *Spells* - <a href="#burrow">Burrow</a>, <a href="#detect-ore">Detect Ore</a>, <a href="#earth-shield">Earth Shield</a>, <a href="#entangle">Entangle</a>, <a href="#stone-spike">Stone Spike</a>

   ####Fire